kishore097/Lidar-Mapping-using-LeGO-LOAM-and-SC-LeGO-LOAM./README.md

 ## The system

 LeGO-LOAM is speficifally optimized for a horizontally placed VLP-16 on a ground vehicle.
 It assumes there is always a ground plane in the scan.
-The UGV we are using is Clearpath Jackal.
-It has a built-in IMU.
+The vechicle we are using is Northeastern's Autonomous Car NUANCE.
+It has a built in IMU.

 <p align='center'>
     <img src="/LeGO-LOAM/launch/nuance.jpg" alt="drawing" width="400"/>